christex-foundation/progression-framework/frameworks/product.md

       - level: 1
         criteria:
           - 'Closely tracks metrics for features.
 Uses them to spot issues and measure success.'
-          - 'Understands how squad’s work links to business objectives and key performance indicators.'
+          - 'Understands how squad’s work links to business objectives.'
       - level: 2
         criteria:
-          - 'Collaborates with product analyst to set up the right things to track.
-Understand what a metric actually measures and how reliable/direct it is.'
+          - 'Understand what a metric actually measures and how reliable/direct it is.'
           - 'Closely tracks performance of their squad, and how to influence it.
 Draws reliable conclusions from qualitative and quantitative data.'
       - level: 3
         criteria:
           - 'Closely tracks and understands how metrics interact with and impact other group/business metrics.'
-          - 'Identifies when and how to set experiments, supported by a product data analyst.
-Incorporates results into future iterations.'
           - 'Can assimilate new information easily, and can synthesise qualitative and quantitative inputs to form reliable insights into user needs and behaviour.'
       - level: 4
         criteria: